Accredited Business Accountant/Advisor

 The Accredited Business Accountant (ABA) credential has been developed to recognize accountants who have demonstrated entry-level knowledge and skill to provide competent financial accounting, financial reporting, financial statement preparation, taxation, managerial accounting, business law, and ethics for small to medium sized businesses in the United States.
 The ABA credential is a prestigious indicator to clients, potential clients, employers, and the public at large that the business accountant has proficiency in the accounting and taxation field.

-The ABA credential is awarded only to those passing the Accreditation in Accountancy examination, or ABA examination, which is offered twice a year at testing centers around the country.
+The ABA credential is awarded only to those passing the Accreditation in Accountancy two (2) part examination, or ABA examination, which is offered twice a year at testing centers around the country.
 In addition, you must also have three years of related work experience, up to two of which may be satisfied through college credit.

 In the states of Iowa and Minnesota, achieving the ABA designation meets state regulatory requirements to practice public accountancy.
 Minnesota requires a score of 75% or higher on both Part 1 and Part 2 of the exam to practice public accountancy.